 Overview of Ski Accommodation in the Sainte Foy Ski Area

 With 70 apartments divided into 5 adjoining chalets Les Fermes de Sainte Foy ski apartments are ideally located at the foot of the slopes and in the village centre.
 In the main chalet guests have free access to the O Des Cimes Spa d'Altitude area with indoor heated swimming pool, hot tub, saunas, steam rooms and cardio-training room, while massages and treatments can be paid for locally.
 A lounge with open fireplace and pool table (payable) is available for guests during reception hours and a fresh bakery delivery service can be organised and paid for locally.

 Le Ruitor ski apartments in Sainte Foy are located just 400 metres from the ski lifts, and offer free transport to the slopes in the mornings.
 There are 53 Le Ruitor apartments in total, all of which overlook beautiful views of the valley.
 The residence offers an indoor heated swimming pool, sauna and steam room, and the comfortable communal areas include a lounge bar and terrace.

 L'Etoile des Cimes

-L'Étoile des Cimes ski apartments are perfectly located in the village centre and close to the slopes, this new Savoyard style residence was built to green construction standards and is ecologically managed using the latest techniques.
-The apartments are spacious and contemporary and guests can relax in the residence’s lounge with fireplace, indoor pool and150m² ‘O Pure’ spa.
-The first visit to the spa with sauna, steam room and Jacuzzi is free of charge, additional visits and treatments are payable locally.
-Access to the spa is for adults aged 18 and over only.
-Meal packages and a shopping delivery service are available.
+With a great central location, L'Étoile des Cimes ski apartments are in Ste Foy’s village centre and close to the slopes.
+The residence was built to green construction standards and is ecologically managed.
+The apartments are spacious and contemporary and guests can relax in the residence’s lounge with a fireplace.